 Save-or-suck has a higher payoff per failed save (full effect, no half) but zero on success — so it dominates when P(save fail) is high enough that the binary outcome beats Fireball's reliable-half-on-save.
 Roughly: against a target with a poor save (P(save) ≤ 30%), save-or-suck control spells often beat damage spells of the same slot for action-economy disruption.

-Adjacent reading: Variance and kill probability — the underlying threshold-vs-mean argument that explains why save-for-half changes per-target kill probability more than mean alone suggests.
-Magic Missile vs Scorching Ray — the single-target slot-cost question Fireball complements at the AOE end.
-Split damage and resistance — Fireball's fire damage gets halved AGAIN by fire-resistant targets; the save-for-half and resistance stack multiplicatively.
+Adjacent reading: Variance and kill probability, the underlying threshold-vs-mean argument that explains why save-for-half changes per-target kill probability more than mean alone suggests.
+Magic Missile vs Scorching Ray, the single-target slot-cost question Fireball complements at the AOE end.
+Split damage and resistance: Fireball's fire damage gets halved AGAIN by fire-resistant targets, and the save-for-half and resistance stack multiplicatively.